openzipkin/brave/instrumentation/README.md

 instructions on what to put into http spans, and sampling policy.

 ## Tagging policy
-By default, the following is added for both http clients and servers:
+By default, the following are added to both http client and server spans:
 * Span.name as the http method in lowercase: ex "get"
 * Tags/binary annotations:
   * "http.path", which does not include query parameters.